 Mahuru Māori started at Te Wānanga o Aotearoa in 2014 as a way of normalising te reo Māori in everyday life.
 It was originally an initiative for fluent speakers of Te Wānanga o Aotearoa but has since grown to include the public and all levels of proficiency.
 The challenge for the month, or for a selected time period, is that Māori be used for all forms of communication and this year more than 1,000 people will speak only in Māori during September.

 MC Amy Potter and New Zealand professional Fortnite player Twizz learned the reo Māori equivalent of popular Fortnite multiplayer phrases and words.
 They then tested their newly-acquired reo Māori skills as part of a team of four that went to war in a livestreamed 100-player Fortnite battle royale.
-The idea for this war of words, stems from a Te Wānanga o Aotearoa reo Māori translation of the Fortnite map earlier this year.
+The idea for this war of words, stems from a Te Wānanga o Aotearoa reo Māori translation of the Fortnite map in 2018.

 “Mahuru Māori, te wiki o reo Māori koinei ngā kaupapa nui e kainamu mai ana.
 Nā reira, kia whakamahiti korou tātou mehe ko Tū Matawhāiti, mehe ko Tū ka Ngūha.
 Ko tētahi huarahi pai rangatahi mā, ko te tō i te reo Māori ki te takuahi o tō whare, otirā ko te kōrero i te reo Māori nōu e tākaro kēmu ana.
 Wepua te Hoiho kia oma, whāngāia te rākau kia tipu, kōrerohia te reo e ora tonu ai ia.
 Blah!,” hei tā Uenuku Winitana nō Ngāti Tuwharetoa.